LukeIreland1/trump-tweet-semantics/docs/report.md

 ![Combined Results](images/combined.svg "Combined Results") _Combined Results_

 Overall, the relative positions of each algorithm with respect to each other stayed about the same, but there is some definite movement for some algorithms, meaning some algorithms perform better in comparison for smaller or larger datasets.
+It's clear that the biggest outlier by any measure is Random Forest due to its considerable time difference compared to other algorithms.

 # 7. Conclusion